CNN; The Washington Post

-Fareed Zakaria is a noted author, journalist, and international commentator.
-He is the editor of Newsweek International, overseeing all Newsweek's editions abroad.
-He writes a regular column for Newsweek, which also appears in Newsweek International and often The Washington Post.
+Zakaria was previously the editor of Newsweek International, overseeing all Newsweek's editions abroad.
+He also wrote a regular column for Newsweek, which also appears in Newsweek International and often The Washington Post.

 Zakaria has written for The New York Times, The Wall Street Journal, The New Yorker, The New Republic, and the webzine Slate.
 He has won several awards for his columns and essays, in particular for his October 2001 Newsweek cover story, "Why They Hate Us."
 In 1999, he was named "one of the 21 most important people of the 21st Century" by Esquire Magazine.